Cross Country Skiing

 The Track Attack Program is designed for skiers who are between the ages of 10 and 12 on average and who are in the “Learning to Train” stage of the Long-Term Athlete Development Model.
-The focus of the Track Attack program is to help participants become technically competent cross country skiers and use their skills to explore a wide range of ski activities.
+The focus of the Track Attack program is to help participants become technically competent cross country skiers in both classic and skate techniques and use their skills to explore a wide range of ski activities.
 Track Attack program goals: Fitness!
 Fun!
 Teamwork!
 Improve cross country ski technique; and enjoy many fun off trail ski activities; learn how to wax skis, race with confidence, and learn about wilderness safety.
 Coaches are trained to meet the needs of athletes at this stage of development by taking the Competition Introduction NCCP Workshop.

 Biathlon is delivered by our sister club Sea to Sky Nordics